Healthdirect Free Australian health advice you can count on.

 What is a vitamin D blood test?

-Vitamin D2 and vitamin D3 need to be turned into 25-hydroxy-vitamin D to work effectively.
+Vitamin D2 and vitamin D3 need to be turned into the hormone 25-hydroxy-vitamin D to function effectively in your body.
 This is done by your liver and kidneys.

 The vitamin D blood test measures how much 25-hydroxy-vitamin D is available in your body.